Elliott Graham has 30 years of experience in program evaluation, applied social science research, and evaluation technical assistance.

-He currently serves as project director for the Technical Assistance on Evaluation for Children’s Bureau Discretionary Grant Programs project and served for several years as director of the Evaluation Technical Assistance for Title IV-E Waiver Demonstrations project.
-Previously, Graham provided technical assistance to support the evaluation efforts of federal grantees implementing projects to support healthy marriages and promote responsible fatherhood, and build partnerships between Early Head Start and child welfare service programs.
+He currently serves as director of the Technical Assistance on Evaluation for Discretionary Grant Programs project and served for several years as director of the Evaluation Technical Assistance for Title IV-E Waiver Demonstrations project.
+Previously, Graham provided technical assistance to support the evaluation efforts of federal grantees implementing projects to support healthy marriages, promote responsible fatherhood, and build partnerships between Early Head Start and child welfare service programs.

-Graham’s professional interests include theories of change, logic models, and child welfare information systems and technologies.
+Graham’s professional interests include theories of change, data-driven decision making, and child welfare information systems and technologies.
 He received a Ph.D. in educational policy and administration with a concentration in evaluation studies from the University of Minnesota.